Skip to main content

 Australia:

-• Cybercrime Act 2001: Unauthorized access, data interference
+• Cybercrime Act 2001: Unauthorized access, data interference (Criminal Code Part 10.7).

 International:

-• UN Guiding Principles on Business & Human Rights: Corporate responsibility for human rights
+• UN Guiding Principles on Business & Human Rights: Corporate responsibility for human rights.

 OSINT investigations must have a lawful basis.
 Common bases: